List of heads of state of Poland: Chairman of the Council of State

 In 1952, the July Constitution abolished the office of president and made the Council of State the collective head of state, chairmen of which are listed below.
-Real power rested with the Polish United Workers' Party (PZPR), its Central Committee and its secretary general/first secretary.
+Real power rested with the Polish United Workers' Party (PZPR), its Central Committee, and the secretary general/first secretary.

-First Secretaries of the Polish Workers' Party (PPR) / Polish United Workers' Party (PZPR)
+First Secretaries of the Polish Workers' Party (PPR)/Polish United Workers' Party (PZPR)

-Since 1954, the head of the party was also the Chairman of the Central Committee:
+Since 1954, the head of the party was also the Chairman of the Central Committee.